google/android-emulator-container-scripts/README.md

     - Redirect other requests to the Nginx component which hosts a [React](https://reactjs.org/) application.
 - [Nginx](https://www.nginx.com/), a webserver hosting a compiled React App
-- [Token Service](js/jwt-provider/README.md) a simple token service that hands out [JWT](https://en.wikipedia.org/wiki/JSON_Web_Token) tokens to grant access to the emulator.
+- [Firebase](https://firebase.google.com/).
+We use firebase for
+  authentication and authorization.
+Firebase will hand out JWT tokens that allow access to the emulator.
+If you use firebase you must configure your project properly!
 - The emulator with a gRPC endpoint and a WebRTC video bridge.

 ## Important Notice!